-The media and courts have slammed the mortgage lending industry for using false affidavits in thousands of foreclosure cases.
-Because of the "robo-signing" scandal, several large banks temporarily froze all pending foreclosures.
-For some homeowners, the robo-signing mess may create opportunities to challenge their foreclosures in court or negotiate with lenders to avoid foreclosure.
+One of the worst loan servicing abuses to come to light during the foreclosure crisis was "robosigning."
+The media and courts slammed the mortgage servicing industry for using false affidavits in thousands of foreclosure cases.
+Following the robosigning scandal, several large banks temporarily froze all pending foreclosures.
+For some homeowners, the robosigning mess created opportunities to challenge their foreclosures in court or negotiate with banks to avoid foreclosure.

-As part of the foreclosure process in the 25 or so states that require judicial foreclosure (the lender must go to court), the lender must demonstrate that the homeowner has defaulted on a mortgage and that the lender owns the mortgage.
-(To learn more about the foreclosure process in judicial foreclosure states, see Nolo's article How Foreclosure Works.)
+As part of the foreclosure process in the 25 or so states that require judicial foreclosure, which means the foreclosure goes through court, the foreclosing bank must demonstrate that the homeowner has defaulted on the mortgage and that the bank owns the mortgage (that is, the bank has "standing").

-Typically, in a judicial foreclosure state, the lender proves the requisite facts by submitting documents and a written statement signed under oath (called an affidavit) by a person (usually a bank employee) who has reviewed the documents and who is supposed to have some personal basis for believing the facts to be true.
-The idea is to prevent foreclosures on homes where the foreclosing bank cannot prove that it actually owns the mortgage (which is more common than you might think) or where the homeowner is not actually in default to the degree asserted in the foreclosure papers.
+Typically, the bank proves these requisite facts by submitting documents and a written statement signed under oath (called an affidavit) by a person, usually a bank employee or representative, who has reviewed the documents and who is supposed to have some personal basis for believing the facts to be true.
+The idea is to prevent foreclosures on homes where the foreclosing bank cannot prove that it actually owns the mortgage—which is more common than you might think—or where the homeowner is not actually in default to the degree asserted in the foreclosure papers.

-It came to light that several large banks routinely used affidavits signed by employees who did not personally review the documents and had no basis for believing that the homeowner was in default or that the bank owned the loan.
-Employees for financial giants like Bank of America, JP Morgan Chase, Wells Fargo, and GMAC have all testified that they signed many thousands of affidavits a month, spending about 30 seconds on each affidavit, and that they didn't have a clue regarding the veracity of the affidavit or the documents in question -- hence the name "robo-signers."
+In 2010, it was revealed that several large banks routinely used affidavits signed by employees who did not personally review the documents and had no basis for believing that the homeowner was in default or that the bank owned the loan.
+Employees for financial giants like Bank of America, JPMorgan Chase, Wells Fargo, and GMAC have all testified that they signed many thousands of affidavits a month, spending about 30 seconds on each affidavit, and that they didn't have a clue regarding the veracity of the affidavit or the documents in question—hence the name "robosigners."